 The Social Reality

-But when it comes to self-defense, awareness can be a powerful tool to help us avoid trouble – to avoid both physical attacks as well as legal attacks.
+But when it comes to self-defense, awareness is a powerful tool to help us avoid trouble.
+Awareness helps us avoid both physical attacks as well as legal attacks.

-When animals compete for social dominance, they often will display an escalation of threatening physical posturing, sometimes followed by an attack and fight.
+When animals compete for social dominance, they display an escalation of threatening physical posturing.
+And sometimes they follow with an attack and fight.
 They know what they are competing for – social dominance, a recognition by the other of their superior position.

-If at some point one of the competitors backs down and shows surrender, this submission will cause the winner to cease the attack.
-The dominant animal will not normally hurt the submitting one.
+At some point one of the competitors may back down and show surrender.
+And this submission will cause the winner to cease the attack.
+Then, the dominant animal will not normally hurt the submitting one.
 One great story about this in literature is Jack London’s The Call of the Wild.

-Your humility may not be as deep and sincere as you might like – but you can use some tactical deception and adopt an attitude of humility.
+Your humility may not be as deep and sincere as you might like.
+But you can still use some tactical deception and adopt an attitude of humility.
 If backing down helps avoid a conflict, you win.
 You can’t stop someone from baiting you.
 But you can refuse to take the bait.

-Though humans can’t necessarily be trusted to stop attacking a person who is clearly not competing for dominance, it is a strategy that may work in some situations.
-If the conflict is about the person’s perception of honor, justice, having been wronged – it doesn’t matter if they are justified – this may be a situation where conceding dominance, and de-escalation of conflict tactics may resolve the situation enough so that you can leave the situation, and move on.
+Though humans can’t always be trusted to stop attacking a person no longer competing for dominance, the strategy sometimes works.
+So if the conflict is about perception of honor or justice; conceding dominance, and de-escalation of conflict tactics may resolve it.
+Or at least enough so that you can leave the situation, and move on.

 Asserting dominance, escalation of conflict, can be just the thing